joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 |         2 |             4 |      1 |
 |         2 |             6 |      2 |

 Of course, this exmaple is very simplified.
 We could imagine that a real database like the one curated by [yummly.com](http://yummly.com) would have lots more information in it.
 But this example should be sufficient to allow for very interesting questions to be asked of the database.

+At this point, I would expect you to be confused about why we laid out the table in in this manner.
+We will go over the reational for this design in the next two sections, but before moving on I hope you understand the logical correctness of the design.

 Before we move on, a little bit of terminology:

 * Schema:
 * Query:

 # The Basics of Database Normalization

-At this point, I would expect you to be confused about why we laid out the table in in this manner.
 One natural question would be why we needed three tables to store what seemingly isn't very much information.
 Another question is why `recipe_ingredients` stores these strange IDs instead of just storing the names of the recipies and ingredients.
 And finally, one might wonder why each recipe-ingredient pair takes up its own row in the `recipe_ingredients` table.

 This naturally leads us to the concept of [database normalization](http://en.wikipedia.org/wiki/Database_normalization).
-The goal of database normalization is to design the database which avoid having any duplciate data in the database.
+The goal of database normalization is to design the database which avoid having any duplicate data in the database.

 If we stored recipie and ingredient names